xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Students

+* Boran Gao, PhD Student of Biostatistics (05/2017 - 08/2024), admitted in 2017, now an Assistant Professor of Statistics at Purdue University.
 * Lulu Shang, PhD Student (05/2017 - 08/2023), admitted in 2018, now an Assistant Professor of Biostatistics at MD Anderson.
 * Ying Ma, PhD Student (09/2017 - 07/2023), admitted in 2018, now an Assistant Professor of Biostatistics at Brown University.
 * Jiaqiang Zhu, PhD Student (05/2016 - 06/2022), admitted in 2017, now a Senior Biostatistician at Vertex Pharmaceuticals.